c4pt000/NASA-distant-stars-to-view-h2o/README.md

 <p>
-nasa should have a satellite deployed into space with a garbage net to orbit Earth's upper atomsphere to collect loose debris like a fishing net and re enter the Earth's atmosphere to incinerate back on re entry into Earth's atmosphere
+nasa should have a satellite deployed into space with a garbage net (fine mesh) to orbit Earth's upper atomsphere to collect loose debris like a fishing net and re enter the Earth's atmosphere to incinerate back on re entry into Earth's atmosphere
 </p>

 # update to really isolate the control